Statistical Inference with Local Optima: Morse Theory

 Namely, $H_V(x)$ is the Hessian matrix of $f$ by taking derivatives along $v_1,\cdots, v_{d-k}$.

 For a square matrix $M$, denote $\lambda_{|\min|}(M)$ as the smallest eigenvalue of $M$ in absolute value.
 The quantity

 plays a key role in controlling the stability of $\cB$.
 Note that $\rho(x)$ is the smallest absolute eigenvalues of $H_V(x)$ so it is invariant of the orthonormal basis we are using.
-In assumption (A2), we need $\inf_{x\in \cB}\rho(x) \geq \rho_{\min}>0$.
+Later in assumption (A2) in Section~\ref{sec::assumption::sample}, we need $\inf_{x\in \cB}\rho(x) \geq \rho_{\min}>0$.
 This assumption implies the stability of $\cB$ (see Lemma~\ref{lem::boundary}).
-The quantity $\rho(x)$ also appears in \cite{chen2017statistical}, where the authors used it to study the stability of the boundary of basins of a smooth density function.
+The quantity $\rho(x)$ also appears in \cite{chen2017statistical}, where the authors used it to study the stability of the boundary of basins of attraction of a smooth density function.

 When $d=1$, there are only two types of critical points -- local minima and maxima -- and the boundary $\cB$ is the collection of local minima.
 Thus, $\rho(x)$ in equation \eqref{eq::bdylambda} is just the absolute value of the second derivative at local minima and $\rho(x)>0$ is a necessary condition for $f$ to be a Morse function.